How to File a DBA in Washington State

-While registering your Trade Name will keep someone else from registering the exact same name in Trademark, it does very little from someone else operating a business under that name in other states.
+While registering your Trade Name will keep someone else from registering the exact same name in Washington, it does very little from someone else operating a business under that name in other states.
 If stopping others from using your business name is important, you can protect it through a trademark.